Cosmic Danse

 hands in all directions, His face radiantly red, staring at us

-all pervading".
-The tone of Bhagavan got a little lower
+is all pervading".
+The tone of Bhagavan got a little

-before He continued, "This beggar does not exist.
-He died
+lower before He continued, "This beggar does not exist.

-in 1952.
+He died in 1952.
 Father only exists.
 Nothing Else.
-Everything is Father."
+Everything

-" There is no difference between this Beggar and God.
+radiance He added " There is no difference between this

+Beggar and God.
 You can, if you feel like, cail this beggar God.
-Father's Grace

-will be there for ever.
-If you surrender with absolute faith,
+Father's Grace will be there for ever.
+If you surrender with

 We had certainly seen God - Not only that, we were made to realise